JanHerca/urantiapedia/output/wikijs/en/article/Moustapha_NDiaye/dynamic_and_living_peace.md

 Typically, each planetary bestowal of a divine Son brings with it the building blocks that contribute to the individual and collective establishment of this peace.
 Among other things, the age of the Planetary Prince should make it possible for mankind to master the forces of nature, lay the foundations of scientific knowledge, and establish a peace that provides for the material security of all people regardless of where they may live.
 But did our planet, being exceptional, receive the benefit of this bestowal?

-The revelators advise us that, at the beginning of the 20<sup>th</sup> century, those benefits, which had failed to settle in the minds of primitive man, are being rediscovered some 300,000 years later [[UB 66:5.18](/en/The_Urantia_Book/66#p5_18)].
+The revelators advise us that, at the beginning of the 20<sup>th</sup> century, those benefits, which had failed to settle in the minds of primitive man, are being rediscovered some 300,000 years later <a id="a93_202"></a>[[UB 66:5.18](/en/The_Urantia_Book/66#p5_18)].
 Early man simply did not possess the knowledge required to establish the material security necessary for our planet to benefit from the peace that the age of the Planetary Prince typically bestows upon evolutionary worlds.
 This delay prolonged the reign of fear and ignorance that the ministry of the Planetary Prince normally brings to an end.
 The disastrous consequences of the Lucifer Rebellion and the experimental work of the Life Carriers compounded the complications and obstacles that contributed to this failure.

 ### The Age of the Adamic Bestowal (Adam and Eve)